jclausen/cbmongodb/README.md

 MongoDB Module for Coldbox
 ==========================
+CBMongoDB provides Active Record(ish) functionality for managing MongoDB documents and schema using a familiar syntax for CRUD operations and recordset processing and retrieval.

 This module uses Bill Shelton and Marc Escher's excellent [cfmongodb project](https://github.com/marcesher/cfmongodb), which is a partial wrapper for the MongoDB Java driver and a document-struct mapper for ColdFusion.
 Module functionality provides Active Record(ish) functionality for mananging MongoDB documents and schema.